RedisLabs/redislabs-docs/content/rc/subscriptions/active-active-redis.md

 ## Active-Active geo-distributed replication

 Active-Active databases use both clustering and replication to strengthen your database.
-Active-Active Redis also has additional features like geo-distribution, multiple active proxies, conflict resolution, and automatic failover to provide you with a more durable and scalable database.
+Active-Active Redis has additional features like geo-distribution, multiple active proxies, conflict resolution, and automatic failover to provide you with a more durable and scalable database.

 ### Multi-zone